janjanusek/Toolkit.NET/README.md

 you can set your own brackets

-I made this extension for those who need put some values into string which already contains original string Fromat brackets {} such as HTML file with style.
+I made this extension for those who need put some values into string which already contains original string Format brackets {} such as HTML file with style.